adrianhopebailie/web-monetization/receiving.md

 # Receiving Payments

-When a user has a Web Monetization (WM) provider registered/installed in their browser and they visit a monetized website the browser activates the user's WM provider passing it the receiving address for payments to the website.
+When a user has Web Monetization (WM) enabled in their browser and they visit a monetized website the browser resolves a unique receiving address per session for payments to the website.

-The user's provider then begins sending payments to the website's receiving address.
+The browser then begins sending payments to the website's receiving address through the WM Sender.

 This page describes the functions of the Web Monetization Receiver and how existing payment services might become a WM receiver.

-## Receiving Address
+## Payment Pointer

-The receiving address that a website provides is either a [Payment Pointer](https://paymentpointers.org) or a URL from which the user's WM provider fetches connection details to [open a payment stream](#open-a-stream) with the receiver.
+The website specifies a [Payment Pointer](https://paymentpointers.org) from which the browser fetches connection details to [open a payment stream](#open-a-stream) with the receiver.

-Since the address is a URL (or a Payment Pointer that resolves to a URL) it is possible for the host of the address to redirect the provider to an alternate address using standard HTTP redirects.
+Since the Payment Pointer is a URL it is possible for the host of the Payment Pointer to redirect the browser to an alternate address using standard HTTP redirects.

 ## Receiving Payments